ccannon95/vx-protocol/docs/beacons.md

 2. The **destination chain Beacon group**.
 3. The **VX Ledger** (final state authority).

+> **Note:** Beacons on both chains should only move forward once the origin deposit has passed sufficient block confirmations (e.g., 15+ confirmations on ETH mainnet) to avoid reorg risk.

 ### **Steps**

 1. **Origin chain detects deposit:**

    * Beacons watching Chain A detect a user deposit to the multi-sig treasury.
-   * Beacon group confirms the deposit is finalized (sufficient block confirmations).
+   * Beacon group confirms the deposit is finalized after N block confirmations.
    * Group reaches quorum and signs a message:

      ```